foundry-rs/book/src/cheatcodes/stop-and-return-state-diff.md

 - `Create` - The account was created
 - `SelfDestruct` - The account was selfdestructed
 - `Resume` - Indicates that a previously pre-emptyed account access was resumed
+- `Balance` - The account's codesize was read
+- `Extcodesize` - The account's codesize was read
+- `Extcodehash` - The account's codehash was read
+- `Extcodecopy` - The account's code was copied

 ### `AccountAccess`